 IDM - Automating Account Management

-The Office of Information Technology is pleased to announce that the Identity Management team will begin implementing the final phase of our new upgraded Identity Management (IDM) system on March 12, 2015.
-This is the first release of a major IDM system upgrade that will provide a gateway to automating future processes within our University.
-It contributes to the Office of Information Technology’s commitment to deliver efficient processes and the products and services fit for a dynamic research institution.
+The Office of Information Technology is pleased to announce that the upgraded Identity Management (IDM) system is now operational.
+IDM contributes to the Office of Information Technology’s commitment to deliver efficient processes and the products and services fit for a dynamic research institution.
 IDM provides the University the ability to improve student enrollment processes, employee hiring and termination processes, and the overall security of the University.
-This program has been a two-year project with the dedication of our IDM team, outside consultants, internal IT personnel and various University stakeholders.

 Please visit the following IDM categories to learn more about the Identity Management System: